forseti-security/forseti-security/_docs/_latest/use/using-instrumentation.md

 viewing traces in GCP console will keep you informed about the time taken for operations between client and server to complete, such as to create an inventory or data model.
 This is critical in analysing and debugging latency issues.
 * Foresti tracing is optional and is disabled by default.
+* Steps to enable tracing:
-To enable tracing, tracing dependencies (OpenCensus and google-cloud-trace) need to be installed.
+1. Install tracing dependencies (OpenCensus and google-cloud-trace) by running:
-Those optional dependencies can be installed by running:
    ```
    cd forseti-security
    pip install opencensus==0.2.0
    pip install google-cloud-trace==0.19.0
    ```
-gRPC flags have been added to enable/disable tracing from the Server VM.
-* After installing the dependencies, tracing can be enabled by running:
+2. Set the environment variable by running:
     ```
-    forseti server tracing enable
+    export FORSETI_ENABLE_TRACING=True
     ```
-* Tracing mode can be retrieved by running:
+3. Restart the server by running:
     ```
-    forseti server tracing get
+    sudo systemctl restart forseti.service
     ```
+Tracing is enabled and inventory can be created at this time.
+Forseti will send traces using the StackdriverExporter by default, and are viewable in GCP console under `Trace`.
-* Tracing can be disabled by running:
+* Tracing can be disabled at runtime by running:
     ```
     forseti server tracing disable
     ```
+* If the tracing was disabled at runtime, it can be re-enabled by running:
+    ```
+    forseti server tracing enable
+    ```
+* Tracing mode at any time can be retrieved by running:
+    ```
+    forseti server tracing get
+    ```
 * Dependencies can be uninstalled by running:
-    ```bash
+    ```
     pip uninstall opencensus
     pip uninstall google-cloud-trace
     ```

-**Sampling**
-* Forseti will trace 100% of requests by default.
-* Sampling percentage will be made configurable in future releases.

-**Exporters**
-* Forseti will send traces using the StackdriverExporter by default, and are viewable in GCP console.
-* However OpenCensus supports variety of exporters such as Zipkin, Jaeger etc.
-* Feel free to add support for the exporter of your choice in the meantime, and please contribute back!